 - The State Authorization Reciprocity Agreement is an agreement among member states, districts, and territories that establishes comparable national standards for interstate offering of postsecondary distance education courses and programs.
 It is intended to make it easier for students to take online courses offered by postsecondary institutions based in another state.
 SARA is overseen by a National Council and administered by four regional education compacts.
+The school's accrediting body must have distance education within its scope as determined by the U.S. Department of Education.
 Any face to face instruction taking place in an Oregon location offered by a non-Oregon institution would require direct authorization by the HECC Office of Degree Authorization.

 - The HECC is the state portal agency to participate in SARA, and a list of Oregon institutions approved by the HECC for SARA is available here.